ruudk/tailbox/README.md

     	Message to print when command failed
   -lines int
     	Number of lines (default 5)
+  -running string
-  -success string
+    	Message to print while running the command -success string
-    	Message to print when done
+    	Message to print when command finished
 ```

 ## Example